-Chocolate Oatmeal Molasses Pie
+Chocolate Molasses Oatmeal Pie

-If you love the classic molasses flavor, you’re going to love this Chocolate Oatmeal Molasses Pie!
+If you love the classic molasses flavor, you’re going to love this Chocolate Molasses Oatmeal Pie!
 Spicy bittersweet molasses with a chewy oatmeal cookie texture, all on top of a chocolate ganache-lined pie crust.
-It’s the perfect spicy and warming winter pie (and gluten free, too!).
+It’s the perfect spicy and warming winter pie (and gluten-free, too!).

-My yearlong series of “delicious baked things” has become one of my favorite traditions here on Bunsen Burner Bakery.
+My yearlong series of “delicious baked things” has become one of my favorite traditions here at Bunsen Burner Bakery.
 In 2016, we did Quick Bread of the Month.
 In 2017, it was Bundt Cake of the Month.
 And as I hinted at in my last bundt cake post, 2018 is… drumroll please… Pie of the Month!

-And now, this brings us to 2018.
 Why pie?
 Because I’m ready for a challenge.

-The timing actually couldn’t be any worse.
-2018 shows no signs of slowing down, but rather being the craziest, most overwhelming year yet.
-And yet… well… here’s the truth.
+Here’s the truth.
 I love to eat pie.
 I do not love to make pie.

 Cutting a slice of pie gives me more stress and anxiety than anything else I make.